Acceptable standard

 Search engines for accredited universities in the United States

-There are two search engines for all accredited universities in the United States (including universities with national and professional/programme-based accreditation).
+Search engines for all accredited universities in the United States (including universities with national and professional/programme-based accreditation).

 Search the database at the Council for Higher Education Accreditation (CHEA)